Food

 French fried potatoes

-Among many health reasons for avoiding fried foods is calories.
+Among many health reasons for avoiding fried foods is the calories.
 A small baked potato (100 grams) contains 93 calories and 0 grams of fat.
 The same amount (100 grams) of french fries contains 319 calories and 17 grams of fat.

 A high-temperature oil prevents burning, which affects flavor and destroys inherent nutrients.
 This releases free radicals and a substance called acrolein.
 Acrolein is toxic and irritates the skin, eyes, and nasal passages.
 The acrid smell of burning fat when cooking oil reaches its smoke point is caused by glycerol in the fat breaking down into acrolein.